dennyzhang/popular-github-template/README.md

 # Interlinks: Bring Traffic To Your Blog
 - Blog Post: [Effectively Technical Writing In GitHub](https://www.dennyzhang.com/github_wiki).

+# Financial Support
+- Donate: We have a [Patreon](https://www.patreon.com/) page where you can give donations.
+- Sponsors: Thank you to all our sponsors!
+(Maybe you can ask your company to [become a sponsor](https://opencollective.com/)).

 # Contributors: Give people credits
 Below are folks who have contributed via GitHub!

 <a href="graphs/contributors"><img src="https://opencollective.com/ifme/contributors.svg?width=890" /></a>

 - How to Contribute?
 Check [CONTRIBUTING.md](./CONTRIBUTING.md)

-# Financial Support
-- Donate: We have a [Patreon](https://www.patreon.com/) page where you can give donations.
-- Sponsors: Thank you to all our sponsors!
-(Ask your company to support this project by [becoming a sponsor](https://opencollective.com/)).

 # License
 - Code is licensed under [MIT License](https://www.dennyzhang.com/wp-content/mit_license.txt).